 First, executives know very well that their actions, decisions, and declarations can affect their company’s stock price.
 Considering how much money they can make by exercising their stock options at a low price, as stipulated in their contract, and then selling the shares at a higher price – in some cases more than $100 million in a single year, this gives them a strong incentive to be dishonest about their company’s financial performance.
 That this is not an abstract or merely theoretical concern was shown by the spate of scandals perpetrated by the executives of a number of American companies in the 2000s.
 If executives and their close relatives were not allowed to own shares of the company for which they work, then they would have less incentive to use duplicitous means to maintain or increase the company’s stock price.

 Second, the identification by the company’s executives with the company’s shareholders sometimes creates a conflict of interest.
 It is assumed by economists and others that these two interests – what is in the best interest of the company and what is in the best interest of the shareholders – are always the same.
 But there are instances where this belief is wrong.
 An example is stock buybacks, where a company buys back some of its own stock in order to reduce the number of outstanding shares and, presumably, increase its stock price.
 Although this expense, which can cost the company billions and billions of dollars, may benefit the shareholders, it does not benefit the company in any way.
 Money that could have been used to do research, develop new products, hire new employees, pay its debts, expand its operations, or pay their current employees better wages is instead wasted in this frivolous manner.
-As this example shows, the identification with the company’s shareholders can lead the executives to make decisions that benefit the company in the short term, while they neglect the company’s long-term interests.
+As this example shows, the identification with the company’s shareholders can lead the executives to make decisions that primarily benefit the shareholders, or benefit the company only in the short term, while they neglect the company’s long-term interests.

 Third, such large financial remunerations reduce the motivation for executives to continue working.
 Most executive positions are high-stress and high-pressure jobs that take up a lot of the executives’ time.
 Hence, if they are able to make tens or even hundreds of millions of dollars in just a few years, then they will have less motivation to continue working.
 To those who advance the well-worn argument that these large financial compensations and bonuses are necessary in order to attract the best talent and the most capable individuals, I reply that, apart from the corporate sector, where else could these executives earn as much money as they do, even without the large bonuses from stock options that many of them presently receive?
 To say that executives need stock bonuses to motivate them is short-term thinking of the worst kind.
 For when they leave the company, most executives will work for another company.
 Unless they are about to retire, executives therefore have a strong motivation to do their best because an underperforming executive is less likely to be hired by another company and be well-paid by it.
 If their financial remuneration were strictly limited to the salary paid by their company, then they would have a stronger motive to do a good job, regardless of whether they continue to work for the same company or for another company in the future.